 Preventing Hearing Aid Feedback

-The best way to prevent hearing aid feedback is to change the dome.
+The best way to fix common hearing aid problems, like hearing aid feedback, is to change the domes.
 Audicus hearing aid products have a disposable silicon dome.
 The hearing aid should fit like a cork in a wine bottle.
 Because hearing aid feedback can also be the result of earwax and liquid buildup, your hearing aid should be kept clean for optimal function.

 Changing the ear mold is another method to counteract hearing aid feedback, and although it is relatively effective for people with severe hearing loss, the newly configured mold can often times be uncomfortable for the wearer.